-- (ii) adoption by the majority vote of such parents present and voting at such meeting; and - (e) furnish a copy of the annual report adopted in terms of paragraph (d)(ii), to the Permanent Secretary. - (15) A school board may not sell, exchange or otherwise encumber any movable or immovable property of a school acquired with the school development fund money without the Minister's approval. - (16) Despite anything to the contrary in any law - - (a) no tax or charge on income of a school development fund is payable by the fund; and - (b) no transfer duty, stamp duty or other related moneys is payable by a school development fund.
+- (e) furnish a copy of the annual report adopted in terms of paragraph (d)(ii), to the Permanent Secretary. - (15) A school board may not sell, exchange or otherwise encumber any movable or immovable property of a school acquired with the school development fund money without the Minister's approval. - (16) Despite anything to the contrary in any law - - (a) no tax or charge on income of a school development fund is payable by the fund; and - (b) no transfer duty, stamp duty or other related moneys is payable by a school development fund.